In Part 1 of this tutorial, we explained how to use widgets in WordPress and in Part 2, you learned how to configure a text widget.

 Enter the following information into the widget settings:

-- RSS feed URL: Enter the URL of your RSS feed here.
+- RSS feed URL: Enter the RSS feed URL here.

-- Feed Title: If you want to add a widget title, enter it here.
+- Feed Title: If you would like to add an optional title to the widget, enter it into this field.

-- Items to display: Choose how many feed items to show on your sidebar from this drop-down menu.
+- Items to display: Choose how many feed items you want to show in the sidebar from this drop-down menu.

-- Display item content: Tick this box if you would like to show the item content.
+- Display item content: Tick this box if you would like to show the feed item content.

-- Display item author: Tick this box if you want to show the feed item item author.
+- Display item author: Tick this box to show the item item author.

-- Display item date: Tick this box to display the RSS feed item date.
+- Display item date: Check this box to show the feed item item date.

 (RSS Widget settings)

-Experiment with different settings to find the combination that best suits your needs.
+Experiment with different options to find the combination that best suits your needs.

-The example below shows an RSS Feed widget configured using the above settings …
+The screenshot below shows a published RSS Feed widget configured with the above settings …

-The example below shows a published RSS widget configured with some of the other options selected …
+The example below shows an RSS widget configured using other options selected …

 (RSS Widget settings)